Lily-G1/demo-repo/README.md

 # Demo

-Some ddescription text here to describe my project.
-The hash key above is a shortcut that indicates that 'Demo' is a title
+Some description text here to describe my project.
+The hash key right before 'Demo' above is a shortcut that indicates that 'Demo' is a title